Applicants

 group photo of residents and faculty.jpgAre rotations available in every major subspecialty?

 Yes.
-All residents are required to complete inpatient rotations in General Medicine, Cardiology, Critical Care, Geriatrics, Hematology, and Oncology, along with several rotations in the outpatient setting.
-Each resident also has a three-year assignment to an outpatient continuity-of-care clinic.
-Consult rotations are available in Cardiology, Nephrology, Pulmonary, Endocrinology, Rheumatology, Allergy/Immunology, Gastroenterology, Infectious Diseases, Hematology, Oncology, Palliative Care and Sleep Medicine.
-We also have a robust ambulatory curriculum that includes dedicated time to Cardiology, Infectious Diseases, Hematology/Oncology, and Pulmonary in the clinic setting.
+We have rotations in every Our residents experience rotations in all subspecialties in the inpatient and outpatient settings.
+We have primary services in General Medicine, Cardiology, Critical Care, Geriatrics, Hematology, and Oncology; and we have consult services in Cardiology, Nephrology, Pulmonary, Endocrinology, Rheumatology, Allergy/Immunology, Gastroenterology, Infectious Diseases, Hematology/Oncology, Palliative Care, and Sleep Medicine.
+Residents can also rotate in the CCU, and all residents spend two weeks on our combined Medicine Consults/Procedure Team service.
+We also have a robust ambulatory curriculum that includes dedicated time in Cardiology, Infectious Diseases, Hematology/Oncology, Gastroenterology, Endocrinology, Nephrology, Geriatrics, Rheumatology, Allergy/Immunology, and Pulmonary in the clinic setting.
 Opportunities abound for rotations in the community setting, both in the Jackson metropolitan area and in more under-served areas of the state.

 How is call structured?